Seemo0/Web3-Domain/README.md

 - Polygon mumbai

  Connect ur Metamask wallet (make sure to use a fake one), then go to this url <a target="_blank" href="https://faucet.polygon.technology/">here <a/> to send some fake polygon to your wallet and lastly mint ur domain name on the polygon mumbai blockchain.

+ After minting your domain check console to check transaction details on the polygonscan mumbai

 # Basic Sample Hardhat Project